paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 2, 2026 - Happy turn of the calendar
+Working on some mosaic pixel portraits in pencil.

 ## Dec 28, 2025 - Reuse series
 Trickster for the day: Elliot Alderson